Joe Shirley Jr.

 Joe Shirley Jr. (born December 4, 1947) is a Navajo politician who is the only two-term President of the Navajo Nation.
 He served as president from 2003 to 2011.
 He lives in Chinle, Arizona, and is Tódíchʼíiʼnii, born for Tábąąhá.

 Personal life

-Shirley was born on the Navajo Nation in Chinle, AZ and raised by his grandmother since he was a toddler.
-Shirley is married to Vikki Shirley, MBA, and they have three sons and three daughters.
+Shirley was born on the Navajo Nation in Chinle, Arizona, and raised by his grandmother since he was a toddler.
+Shirley is married to Vikki Shirley, with whom he shares three sons and three daughters.
 Vikki is Kiyaaʼáanii born for the Maʼii Deeshgiizhnii clan.
-Her parents are Victor Moses Begay and Gladys Begay of Lukachukai, Arizona.
-Since December 2001, after the death of their daughter to a drunk driver, the Shirley family has been heavily involved with MADD.
+Since December 2001, after the death of their daughter due to a drunk driver, the Shirley family has been heavily involved with Mothers Against Drunk Driving.

-Joe Shirley is a graduate of Chinle High School (1966).
+Shirley is a graduate of Chinle High School (1966).
 He attained an Associates of Arts Degree in 1968 from Magic Valley Christian College, a Bachelor of Science in business from Abilene Christian University (1973) and a Masters in Social Work from Arizona State University (1978).
 In 2005, Northern Arizona University bestowed upon Shirley an Honorary Doctorate of Humane Letters for his 35 years of continued service to the Navajo community.